hitgavin/rosws/src/frames/README.md

 # frames
-This package is used to implement the position and orientation description and transformation between them
+This package is used to implement the position and orientation description and convertion between them

 Based on my csdn blog [hitgavin](https://blog.csdn.net/hitgavin)